sahitkatta/datalakehouse101/README.md

 **Prerequisites**

-• Docker and Docker Compose installed on your system.
+• Ensure Docker and Docker Compose are installed on your system.